Lansdale/Doylestown Line | |

 On April 9, 2020, service on the line was truncated to due to the COVID-19 pandemic.
 Service to Doylestown resumed on June 22, 2020.[20]
 [21] While service has resumed, it remains more limited than before the COVID-19 pandemic, especially during peak hours.

-As of early 2024, during the same peak hours, there are only 7 trains in the morning and 6 peak trains in the afternoon.[24]
+Through the first half of 2024, during the same peak hours, there are only 7 trains in the morning and 6 peak trains in the afternoon.[24]
 Of the morning trains, only 4 are express trains; one is express from Fort Washington to Temple University, and 3 are express from Jenkintown to Temple University.
 Only three of the afternoon trains are express; one is express from Temple University to Jenkintown and 1 was express from Temple University to Fort Washington.
+Beginning in September 2024, SEPTA is restoring up to 80% pre-pandemic capacity across the System.[25]
+On the Lansdale/Doylestown Line, this means 8 peak trains in the morning and 8 peak trains in the afternoon with roughly half express trains.
+Of the morning, two express from Fort Washington to Temple University, and 3 are express from Jenkintown to Temple University, while in the afternoon, two express from Temple University to Jenkintown and 2 was express from Temple University to Fort Washington.[26]

 The Lansdale/Doylestown Line makes the following station stops after leaving the Center City Commuter Connection; stations indicated with a gray background are closed.